 Finally, since older and/or bigger fishes have a higher risk of infection than younger/smaller ones, population age structures and growth curves might influence infection estimates (Lemly and Esch 1984a).
 Further analyses would be needed to determine how species composition of samples, personality types and age structure influence community prevalence estimates, and how these vary across spatial scales.

 Few studies have addressed the relationship between infection prevalence estimates in fish communities and sampling effort.
 Our results showed that low sampling efforts tend to overestimate community infection prevalence at the landscape-scale (Figure 3).
 This case happens when most samples provide a resampled landscape prevalence value above the observed landscape prevalence and very low estimates pull down the average with increasing sampling effort.
 By sampling fewer sites, there is a high chance of sampling a higher-than-average prevalence thus overestimating the mean resampled landscape prevalence.
 With increasing sampling effort, the presence of few samples with zero or very low prevalence bring down the mean resampled landscape prevalence until observed landscape prevalence is reached.
 Presence of high and zero prevalence values suggest the existence of high and low infection clusters (infection hotspots and coldspots) which are reflected in our data regardless to lake size.
 Parasites tend to be aggregated in their hosts, where a few individuals in a population or community host the majority of the infection (Poulin 2007; Shaw and Dobson 1995).
 This pattern can be driven by the environmental aggregation of infective parasite stages leading to heterogenous host exposure risk across a landscape (Karvonen et al. 2004).
+Here, the data showed many higher-than-averaged-prevalence sites with some uninfected sites which is to be expected for common generalist parasites.
+However, our data does not allow to investigate aggregation patterns and abundance-occupancy relationships further since parasite abundance in hosts was not measured.

 The number of sampled hosts in a study may also influence infection prevalence estimate (Marques and Cabral 2007).
 Jovani and Tella (2006) reported that small host sample sizes resulted in greater inaccuracy in prevalence estimates and suggested an optimal sample size of around 15 individuals as a trade-off between discriminating samples and maintaining accuracy.
+Gregory and Woolhouse (1993) found contrasting results where simple size has no effect on prevalence values.
 Our results suggest that the minimum number of samples needed to adequately estimate landscape prevalence differs among methods.
 The only sampling method that reached a stable value following our sampling effort was the observational snorkeling transects (around 10 samples) although the seine and the combination of sampling methods showed less than a 2% difference between resampled landscape prevalence and observed landscape prevalence after 35 samples (Appendix S2: Table S9).
 Indeed, snorkeling transects allow observations on more individuals than the fishing methods (6964 versus 4333 observations), explaining why it reaches stability faster and thus, needs less sampling effort to reach a precise estimate.
-Conversely, fishing methods require more extensive sampling in terms of area and time to infection prevalence.
+Conversely, fishing methods require more extensive sampling in terms of area and time to estimate infection prevalence.
 Accordingly, for minnow traps, 35 sampling efforts (out of a data set of 225 sampling efforts) were not exhaustive enough to capture the observed landscape infection prevalence (Appendix S2: Table S9).
 However, assessments of infection intensity and prevalence are more reliable with fishing because the observer can take the necessary time to inspect individuals for signs of disease.
 Unfortunately, there is no magic threshold of sampling effort for estimating accurate prevalence (Poulin 2007; Shvydka et al. 2018).
 However, our results should be used as an empirical tool to guide future determination of sampling effort to assess infection prevalence in natural systems.